Who We Are

 The BCRFA provides funding to breast cancer research programs in Alabama through Event Sponsorships, Corporate and Individual Donations, Community Fundraising and through the sale of our “Funding Research…Saving Lives” specialty Alabama license plates for vehicles and motorcycles.

-Funds raised by the BCRFA remain in Alabama, supporing local research, which in turn makes a national impact.
+Funds raised by the BCRFA remain in Alabama, supporting local research, which in turn makes a national impact.

 Effective stewardship of our donations creates a multiplier effect.
-The UAB CCC uses the BCRFA donations as “seed money” to attract grant funding that turns every one dollar donated into 16 dollars!
+The O'Neal CCC at UAB uses the BCRFA donations as “seed money” to attract grant funding that turns every one dollar donated into 16 dollars!

-The UAB Comprehensive Cancer Center is one of 16 national academic medical centers that make up the Translational Breast Cancer Research Consortium.
+The O'Neal Comprehensive Cancer Center at UAB is one of 19 national academic medical centers that make up the Translational Breast Cancer Research Consortium.

 Key Fact: The Consortium is 100% philanthropy-funded.
-The Comprehensive Cancer Center members work collaboratively and rely on philanthropic seed dollars to secure sustaining grant money.
+The O'Neal Comprehensive Cancer Center at UAB members work collaboratively and rely on philanthropic seed dollars to secure sustaining grant money.
 Funding is targeted to translate basic discoveries into new cancer treatments.

 90% of funds received by the BCRFA go to support our mission of raising awareness and funding for breast cancer research in Alabama.
 For further information on how the BCRFA stewards the resourced received from our supporters, please review copies of our latest Financial Audit and Form 990.